 Data Availability.
-Data should be made available to the scientific user community in a
+Data should be made available to the scientific user community in a manner suited to scientific research needs

 Data System Funding.
 Adequate financial resources should be set aside early in each project to complete data-base management and computation activities; these resources should be clearly protected from loss due to overruns in costs in other parts of a given project.